davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 What if we have distributed system?
 In a way, a distributed system is lot like a multithreaded system, just with the different threads running on different computers.
 So hopefully we should be able to reuse most of our multithreaded solution above.

-For us as programmers, what's new and different about distributed systems is how threads communicate: on a single machine, threads can just share variables, but once we have different threads on different machines we need to use the network.
+For us as programmers, what's different about distributed systems is how threads communicate: on a single machine, threads can just share variables, but once we have different threads on different machines we need to use the network.
 Our multithreaded solution relies on sharing variables, so we'll have to use the network instead now that we're distributed.

 Here's a simple approach: we can assign to one node the job of managing the user of the day.
 It'll decide who is the user of the day and remember that decision all day; then, any time any other node needs to know who is the current user of the day, it'll ask this one.
 We'll call this special node the **coordinator**.